 - The Ontario Secondary School Literacy Course (OSSLC) may be used to meet either the Grade 11 or the Grade 12 English compulsory credit requirement.

 - The Grade 11 Understanding Contemporary, First Nations, Métis, and Inuit Voices course may be used to meet the Grade 11 English compulsory credit requirement.

 - For English language learners the requirement may be met through earning a maximum of 3 credits in English as a second language (ESL) or English literacy development (ELD); the fourth credit must be a Grade 12 compulsory English course.

 3 credits in mathematics (at least 1 credit in Grade 11 or 12)

 2 credits in science

 1 credit in Canadian history (Grade 10)

 1 credit in the arts

-- The Grade 9 Expressing Aboriginal Cultures course may be used to meet the compulsory credit requirement in the arts.
+- The Grade 9 Expressions of First Nations, Métis, and Inuit Cultures course may be used to meet the compulsory credit requirement in the arts.

 1 credit in health and physical education